danielmklein/WordCloud/README.md

 (III)	Given a collection of one or more subsets of Documents, the AnalysisEngine performs the actual statistical analysis on term frequency and whatnot and creates a list of (term, weight) tuples representing the most important terms in each subset, which it passes to the WordCloudGenerator.
-(IV)	The WordCloudGenerator has the easy part: it takes the list of terms and weights and creates a visualization word cloud.
+(IV)	The WordCloudGenerator has the easy part: it takes the list of terms and weights and creates a visualization word cloud. , N

+NOTE: This project requires the NumPy, PyYAML, NLTK, and wxPython libraries.